storvik/emacs-lastpass/README.md

 Runs lpass login asynchronously and asks user for password.
 Note that since this is an asynchronous process it will NOT wait for user input to continue.
+If `lastpass-trust-login` is non nil the `--trust` option will be added, and all subsequent login request will not require multifactor authentication.

 ### `lastpass-logout`